-I have been chased by bumblebees (he won, but then he lost), caught in the rain, and sat in my car to paint while it snowed.
+I have been chased by bumblebees (he won, but then he lost), got caught in the rain, and sat in my car to paint while it snowed.
 I have watched a storm roll in, been barraged by Live Oak acorns —the term 'small but mighty' definitely applies here—painted in 40 degree weather, and had sand blow so hard that my painting was more sand than paint.
 The results are always worthwhile.

 Addendum: While painting in April.
 2016 on the beach of Katwijk aan Zee in Holland, I discovered that boots made me fearless...
 See works

-with Roos Schuring, The Netherlands.
+with Roos Schuring.

 click image to see video